-- Serve as the point person on receiving, monitoring, and reporting pending legislation at the Board of Supervisors to the Commission; - Monitor Board of Supervisors' agendas and hearing schedules for pending legislation; - iii.
-Confer with committee chairs regarding pending legislation that will be referred to the full Commission for comment and recommendation to determine whether the legislation should be considered separately and beforehand by the appropriate Youth Commission committee;
+- i.
+Serve as the point person on receiving, monitoring, and reporting pending legislation at the Board of Supervisors to the Commission; - ii.
+Monitor Board of Supervisors' agendas and hearing schedules for pending legislation; - iii.
+Confer with committee chairs regarding pending legislation that will be referred to the full Commission for comment and recommendation to determine whether the legislation should be considered separately and beforehand by the appropriate Youth Commission committee: - iv.
+Ensure commissioners build relationships with the Board of Supervisors and Mayor by meeting about upcoming legislation and ongoing Youth Commission policy work;